uxilab/uxi-cli/readme.md

 ## Webpack dev-server:
   - create an index.html at the root of the project to be used by dev-server
   - webpack-dev-server contentBase default is '/'

+## uxi-cli dev

+This is a pre-packaged webpack configuration to get started quickly with any React application.

+Please look at the examples folder to see how you can customize the webpack configuration.

+## uxi-cli build

+Building your application for a production usage.

+## uxi-cli pack

+The command `uxi-cli pack` will help you if you want to publish a NPM package.
+It will build the src folder and will copy the appropriate files that should be present for a valid NPM package (package.json and README.md).